 - The shoes should be light and not tight.

 - The insole of the shoe should have a bouncy feel.
+For example, the rocker bottom shoe, that encompasses a thicker-than-normal sole with rounded heel.
+Such shoes make sure the user doesn’t have a flat footing on the proximal-distal axis of the foot.
 This can either be gel, foam or air like.

 - The shoes should not be too narrow.
 There must be space for the toes to wiggle.